 The Example Of A Wing

-If we forget the pipe example and this time consider the front (or rear) wing of an F1 car, we can imagine the air coming towards the wing before being “split” in two.
+If we forget the pipe example and this time consider the front wing of an F1 car, we can imagine the air coming towards the wing before being “split” in two.
 Some of the air goes over the top of the wing, and some of the air goes underneath it.
-Much like in our pipe example, the wing of an F1 car creates an area of constriction, which leads to downforce.
+Much like in our pipe example, the front wing of an F1 car creates an area of constriction, which leads to downforce.

 However, it does this in a slightly different way to the pipe.
 The constriction in the case of a front wing is very much instantaneous.
 Right when the air interacts with the front part of the wing, it is squeezed underneath it.
 It then accelerates, reducing the pressure under the wing.
 The higher pressure air above the wing pushes down on the lower pressure area below it, creating downforce.